This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Season to taste: you can save the salt and pepper to the end and salt to taste

-- Swap the broth paste and water for chicken broth or chicken bone broth: just use the same amount of broth as water called for the in the recipe
+- Swap the broth paste and water for chicken broth, chicken bone broth or beef stock: just use the same amount of broth as water called for the in the recipe

 How to cut the cabbage:

-I cut my cabbage and core my cabbage into four wedges.
-Then, cut the four wedges into large, bite sized chunks.
+I remove the outer leaves.
+Then, I cut my cabbage into four wedges.
+After removing the core from the wedges, I chop my cabbage into bite sized chunks.
 This tutorial for how to cut cabbage helps.